Elizabeth Seymour, Lady Cromwell: Seymour family

 Of the ten children born at Wulfhall, six survived:– three sons: Edward, Henry and Thomas, and three daughters: Jane, Elizabeth and Dorothy.
 Edward, Thomas, Jane and Elizabeth were courtiers.
 Edward and Thomas were both executed during the reign of Edward VI.
 Henry Seymour, who did not share his brothers' ambition, escaped their fate.

 Early life

-Elizabeth Seymour was known to have been born by 1518, probably at Wulfhall.
+Elizabeth Seymour was born about 1518, probably at Wulfhall.
 Her letters to Thomas Cromwell and Henry VIII show that she was both intelligent and astute.
 She was also skilled in needlework.
 She played a brief but prominent role in the 1530s and 1540s, during the rise to power of her father-in-law, Thomas Cromwell, and her brother, Edward.
 Elizabeth and her sister, Jane, served in the household of Henry VIII's second wife, Anne Boleyn, their second cousin.
 She married three times and by her first two marriages had seven children.
 She is best known as the wife of Gregory Cromwell.

 First marriage

-By July 1530, Elizabeth had married, as his second wife, Sir Anthony Ughtred, of Kexby, Yorkshire.
+By July 1530 Elizabeth had married, as his second wife, Sir Anthony Ughtred, of Kexby, Yorkshire.